arantespp/arantespp.com/posts/blog/great-good-okay-and-bad-product-managers.md

 - **Great**: _Great PMs view logic and reason as important tools, but they also know that people—and therefore the users & customers of their product—are driven by emotion more than by logic._
 - **Good**: _Good PMs make product decisions based on a thoroughly logical and rational view of the world._
 - **Okay**: Okay PMs make product decisions based on their logic and view of the world.
-- **Bad**: The same as Okay PMs and don't accept others question them.
+- **Bad**: Bad PMs do the same as Okay PMs and don't accept others question them.

 ### 6/ Developing Product Hypothesis